useSearchParams

 * Schema type for createSearchParamsSchema

-* Allows specifying more precise types for arrays and objects
+* Allows specifying more precise types for arrays, objects, and dates

 */